A brief guide to export legislation inside & beyond the EU

 18 July 2018 - Author: Sonia Kisbee | B2B data, Data, Trade Barriers, better SEO, how to export, global ready, export strategy, Register for VAT abroad, export controls, export licencing, export legislation, export duty, commodity codes, what are incoterms, uk trade tariff

 A brief guide to paying VAT & duty, the UK trade tariff & using incoterms

-The potential outcomes range from a hard “no deal” Brexit to a soft “single market” (staying in the EEA European Economic Area), with a range of options in between.
+The potential outcomes from Brexit range from a hard “no deal” to a soft “single market” (staying in the EEA European Economic Area), with a range of options in between.
 Each scenario will have a different impact on the exporters of goods & the providers of services, such as the financial industry.

 Whatever UK-EU trade deal is agreed to, once we have left the EU, the massive challenge will then be the negotiation of more than 750 treaties across 168 countries.
 As a result the distinction between how exports inside and outside the EU are handled, are likely to undergo significant changes.
 However in the meantime existing regulations will continue to apply until trade negotiations have been completed with individual countries.

 Whilst we remain a member of the EU, most goods sold are in free circulation and can be moved from the UK and throughout the EU without customs controls or charges.
 In addition, for many products or services the same regulation and product compliance standards also apply across all EU countries.